Klaim/talk-build2-intro/talk-build2-cppfrug2020.md

     ```
     - Language is declarative but does allow loops and conditions

-2. Pattern matching with `switch`:

-3. Generate executable per cpp with `for`:
+2. Generate executable per cpp with `for`:
     ```
     for test_cpp : cxx{tests/print/**}
     {